-The following discussion and analysis of Embark's financial condition and results of operations should be read in conjunction with Embark's financial statements and related notes and other information included elsewhere in this prospectus.
-This discussion contains forward-looking statements that involve risks and uncertainties.
+The following discussion and analysis of Embark's financial condition and results of operations should be read in conjunction with Embark's financial statements and related notes and other information included elsewhere in this Annual Report on Form 10-K. This discussion contains forward-looking statements that involve risks and uncertainties.
 Embark's actual results could differ materially from such forward-looking statements.
-Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this prospectus.
-Additionally, Embark's historical results are not necessarily indicative of the results that may be expected in any future period.
-Unless context otherwise requires, references in this subsection to the "Company," "we," "us" or "our" refer to the business of Embark, which became the business of Embark Technology following the Closing.
+Factors that could cause or contribute to those differences include, but are not limited to, those identified below and those discussed in the sections titled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this Annual Report on Form 10-K. Additionally, Embark's historical results are not necessarily indicative of the results that may be expected in any future period.